 - Play soothing background music while your dog is crated

 - Limit his crate time to 4-5 hours at a time

-There are a few reasons why a dog might be crying in his crate, and it’s important to understand them in order to prevent crying in the first place.
+There are a few reasons why a dog might be crying or barking in his crate, and it’s important to understand them in order to prevent crying in the first place.